plusserver/docs/content/en/network/vcfw-pcv/documentation/information/_index.md

 ### IP addresses Port 1 and Port 2

 The IP addresses on port 1 and port 2 must **not** be modified.
-The RFC3927 link local IPv4 addresses are required for cluster communication and the Internet connection via pluscloud vmware.
+The RFC3927 link local IPv4 addresses are required for cluster communication and the Internet connection via pluscloud VMware.

 ### HA Heartebat Type

 The HA heartbeat type must **not** be changed from *unicast* to *broadcast*.
-Otherwise the internal cluster communication in the pluscloud vmware environment is no longer possible.
+Otherwise the internal cluster communication in the pluscloud VMware environment is no longer possible.

 ### User admin